maggiewhite/ge-appointment-scheduler/README.md

-# Global Entry Appointment Cancellation Checker #
+# Global Entry Appointment Scheduler #

 **NOTE:** If you find this tool useful, please star this project!

 This allows you to check and set up notifications for Global Entry enrollment appointment cancellations through the [Global Online Enrollment System website](https://goes-app.cbp.dhs.gov/).
 It uses [PhantomJS](http://phantomjs.org/), a headless browser, to log in and report back the first available open appointment.
-If one is found sooner than your current appointment, it will optionally schedule the sooner appointment and notify you via email.
+If one is found sooner than your current appointment, it can schedule the sooner appointment.

-Once setup, you can check to see if there is a sooner one than already scheduled with the following commands:
+Once setup, you can run the appointment scheduler via the following commands:

     phantomjs [--ssl-protocol=any] ge-cancellation-checker.phantom.js [-v | --verbose] [-s | --schedule]
     ./ge-checker-cron.py [-s | --schedule] [-r | --repeat]

-You can also schedule appointments by adding [-s | --schedule] to either command.
+You can schedule appointments by adding '-s' or '--schedule' to either command.
 NOTE: The phantom.js command will only write to a log file/the console.
-It will not notify you via email that your appointment has been updated.
+Email is not currently functional.

+    ./ge-checker-cron.py -s

+If you'd like to be notified of cancellations regularly, you can run the command with the [-r | --repeat] argument.
+The following runs every half hour:

+    ./ge-checker-cron.py -r &
+    tail -f <logfile_name> &

 ## Setup ##